trussworks/TPDWeakProxy/README.md

 TPWeakProxy solves the problem of object reference loops in Objective C. Reference loops can occur when an instantiated object keeps a strong reference to the object by which it was instantiated - making it impossible for the first object to be deallocated while the second object continues to exist.

-An example of where this can be a problem is with the fairly common pattern in iOS development of using NSTimers.
+This can be a problem in the fairly common iOS pattern of using NSTimers.

 For example, let's say you have a UIViewController which wants to trigger a refresh event.
 The naive approach: